Call Us

-To keep transportation aligned with federally mandated laws, DOT drug and alcohol testing are obligatory for truckers and transportation companies.
+To keep transportation aligned with federally mandated laws, DOT drug and alcohol testing is obligatory for truckers and transportation companies.
 By making your company comply with the Department of Transportation (DOT) you not only promise a safe work environment but your truckers/drivers, clients, and public safety as well.

 1.Lab Findings: